 Pick a date/time: Take some time to carefully think about when you would like to have your party and stick with it.
 This is very important for a housewarming party because your party date will give you the motivation to have your house put together at that time.
 Picking a date early will also give your guests enough time to make sure they can make it.

 It goes without saying that organizing your house and cleaning up is a no-brainer before you have a party in your home.
 Here are a few tips for ways to cut the clutter you may have brought to your new home:

 De-clutter little by little: Clutter is one of those things that can get really out of control very quickly.
 As humans, we tend to like to hold on to everything we have either bought or been given.
 However, getting rid of unused belongings always seems to take much longer than how fast they were acquired.
 To get rid of clutter it is best to set a specific time to tackle certain areas little by little every day.

-Clean before you unpack: If you have just moved in, a good time to start the cleaning process on your new home is before you unpack.
+Clean before you unpack: If you have just moved in, a good time to start the after moving cleaning process on your home.
 Use the ability to get in the cracks and corners of spaces that are soon to be occupied by your furniture.

 3. Choose a Theme – + 31 Theme Ideas

 Have a little fun at your party and give it a theme for your guests to enjoy!
 Popular housewarming party themes include: